Trump says 'we'll know next week' about Kim summit - Journal du Cameroun

 – Sharp differences –

-Politically, Trump has invested heavily in the success of the planned summit, leading most US officials amd outside observers to believe it will go ahead.
+Politically, Trump has invested heavily in the success of the planned summit, leading most US officials and outside observers to believe it will go ahead.

 But as the date draws near, the differences between the two sides are coming into sharp relief.